Are you on the search for gluten-free substitutes for the foods and recipes you love?

 Gluten-Free Alcoholic Beverages

-Beverages that are made with a gluten containing base or that are malted are not gluten-free.
+Many alcoholic beverages are not gluten free.
+These would be fermented beverages made with a gluten containing base or that are malted.

 But don’t worry—there are many gluten-free substitutes such as gluten-free beer,** gluten-free hard cider, and gluten-free mead.